iamasteriix/gqlts-server/notes.md

 ### Dev logs

-- [x] use a test database; drop before running new tests.
+- [x] start and test test-server with just `npm test`.
-- [x] get the apollo-server to work with Jest.
+- [ ] I need to destroy the database connection after running test server, or the server connection.
+I'm not sure which one.

 ## Useful resources